What are Dangerous Goods?

 - Transporting Dangerous Goods - Don't risk it on the road - provides advice on transporting dangerous goods that can harm people and damage property and the environment, including on the system of danger signs which identify dangerous goods according to the kind of danger.

-- Hazardous Substances & Dangerous Goods, A Step by Step Guide for Manufacturers, Importers & Suppliers - provides guidance information for manufacturers, importers, first suppliers, and suppliers of hazardous substances and dangerous goods on implementation of the hazardous substances regulations and dangerous goods storage and handling Regulations
+- Manufactures and importing suppliers and suppliers of hazardous substances and dangerous goods: A step by step guide [pdf] - provides guidance information for manufacturers, importers, first suppliers, and suppliers of hazardous substances and dangerous goods on implementation of the hazardous substances regulations and dangerous goods storage and handling Regulations

 - The European Agency for Safety and Health at Work has a large number of FAQs, including several on Dangerous Goods.
-These can be downloaded (in a number of different languages) from its web site:
+These can be downloaded (in a number of different languages) from its web site (the following open up as PDFs and are the English versions):